c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

 1.)
 The ring buffer would need replaced by a more suitable strategy: a message queue.
-Instead of coming to a distributed consensus of which agent the work is to be scheduled on, the work should be described in a message and offered to the group, locked by one consumer, and either acknowledge and deleted or unlocked.
+Instead of coming to a distributed consensus of which agent the work is to be scheduled on, the work should be described in a message and offered to the group, locked by one consumer, and either acknowledge and deleted or unlocked for another consumer to pick up.
-This is of course what message queues do.

 2.)
 The use of sensu backends as brokers between agents and the message store would either necessitate further changes to the agent/backend communication protocol to facilitate an acknowledgement, or preferably a change in architecture where the agents consume directly from the queue.

 3.)
 Check executions should be scheduled only once.
-This necessitates either a message queueing system that supports deduplication or for sensu backends to come to consensus on a leader.
-Deduplication is the preferable option as the later requires either a reliable external locking service or coordination between backends using an asynchronous consensus algorithm.
+This means that sensu backends either need a new mechanism to come to consensus on a leader to publish the scheduling messages, or the messaging system needs to support deduplication.
+Deduplication is the preferable option as the former would require either an external locking service to function or complicated coordination between backends using an asynchronous consensus algorithm.

 ### The stability issues it causes